Dareen/desyii2/README.md

 - [ ] role based access control
 - [ ] cleanup the project structrure
 - [ ] rename the repo to something more meaningful
+- [ ] find similar posts if the requested search yeilded no results
+- [ ] consider integrating with Kafka for a SOA enabled system